Personal budgets for children with SEND

 You can’t appeal to the SEND tribunal about direct payments.

-If you have any questions please contact your area special educational needs team or caseworker.
+If you have any questions please contact your area special educational needs team or named officer.